BA (Hons) in Interior Architecture

 Year One

-This module enables learners to apply their learning to Interior Spatial Projects.
+This module enables learners to apply their learning to Interior Projects.
+The module introduces the learner to concept generation, experimentation, convergent and divergent thinking, and the relationship between form and function.
 Learners will develop and design two projects, which will equip them with creative design solution skills by formulating a problem-solving approach and presentation skills to successfully represent their vision.
-The module content is implemented in two (2) projects.

-This module enables learners to apply their learning to Interior Spatial Projects.
-Learners will develop and design two projects, which will equip learners with creative design solutions skills by formulating a problem-solving approach and presentation skills to successfully represent their vision.
-The module content is implemented in two (2) projects.
+This module enables learners to apply their learning to Interior Projects.
+The module introduces the learner to concept generation, experimentation, convergent and divergent thinking, and the relationship between form and function.
+Learners will develop and design two projects, which will equip them with creative design solution skills by formulating a problem-solving approach and presentation skills to successfully represent their vision.

 Year Two